 Holidays are the best season to network and build relationships.
 I noticed Canadians were handing over wine/ gifts to their favourites/ bosses at the workplace during the holiday season.
 I took advantage of making homemade food for my favourite networks and showing appreciation.
 I didn't have a budget to buy gifts.
 If you do it genuinely you won't feel unpleasant about buying the gift.
 You need to learn how to build relationships.
 Always pay back in kind to those who support you.
 Holidays are the best to express gratitude, but the cost adds up.
 If you want to reach out to strangers for a job search, use networking strategies during the holiday season.
 Check out how to network.

 Ordering coffee gave me self-doubt

 The thought of buying coffee was wasting my hard-earned money.
 Who pays a dollar for coffee/tea when I can make it myself?

 Immigrants from another part of the world where coffee was just sugar & milk with no options.
 Are you from there?
 I wrote about this here.

 After landing in Canada, ordering coffee gave me self-doubt.
 I had to figure out what my taste was.
-How much sugar, cream, milk, and decaf, regular, dark roast, small size, medium, large?.
+How much sugar, cream, milk, and decaf, regular, dark roast, small size, medium, or large?

 Do you know Canadian lingo?

-After 2 years of landing, I decided to self-reflect why am I not trying to learn new things in the new country? was it me? resistance to fit in and change my mindset?
+After 2 years of landing, I decided to self-reflect on why am I not trying to learn new things in the new country. was it me? resistance to fit in and change my mindset?

 I evolved as an Immigrant